ferrilab/bitvec/book/practical-use/bitfields.md

 with a local, but non-`bitvec`, ordering type.
 On the off chance that you find yourself writing a new `BitOrder` implementor, file an issue.

-The `M` type parameter on the load and store methods is bounded by `BitMemory`, which essentially means “is an unsigned integer”, with some extra bookkeeping information used by `bitvec` internals.
-This parameterization allows you to combine any integer type for transfer with any integer type for storage, rather than being restricted to only transferring, `T` data into and out of a `BitSlice<_, T>`.
+The `M` type parameter on the load and store methods is bounded by funty’s `Integral`, trait.
+It can store any unsigned *or signed* integer at any partial width.
+This parameterization allows you to combine any integer type for transfer with any integer type for storage, rather than being restricted to only transferring `T` data into and out of a `BitSlice<T, _>`.

 Unfortunately, adding a second integer type parameter is not the only complication to the `BitStore` memory model.
 There is also a second dimension of